CBD Oil for Senior and Less-Mobile Dogs

 Unfortunately, though widely used, these types of conventional pharmaceutical therapies have a high risk of toxicity and adverse side effects.
 Some of the most alarming include ulceration, vomiting, anorexia, and abdominal pain from NSAIDs.
 They also don’t address the underlying causes and can even decrease the production of collagen, which can lead to further cartilage degradation over time.

-Corticosteroids, which can effectively treat pain and inflammation, also can come with unpleasant side effects, such as suppressing the immune system, weight gain, bone loss, increased risk of diabetes, cataracts, insomnia, fluid retention, ulcers, and more.
+Corticosteroids, a class of anti-inflammatory drugs commonly prescribed for canine pain and inflammation, also can come with unpleasant side effects, such as suppressing the immune system, weight gain, bone loss, increased risk of diabetes, cataracts, insomnia, fluid retention, ulcers, and more.
 They are only meant for short-term use (no more than three to four months) before ensuring the organs continue to function well.

 Other more experimental options include: